Answers to some common questions about Boursin

 The Bel Group does not use, and has never used, any GMOs in the production of its products.

 All Boursin cheese flavours are gluten-free.

 Boursin Garlic & Fine Herbs does not contain potassium sorbate.
-Boursin Shallot & Chive, Pepper, Cranberry & Pepper, and Red Chili Pepper and Garlic & Fine Herbs Light contain potassium sorbate.
+Boursin Shallot & Chive, Pepper, Cranberry & Pepper, Apple & Maple and Fig & Balsamic contain potassium sorbate.

 Yes.
-Boursin products should be stored in the refrigerator at 1 to 4 °C to keep them fresh.
+Boursin products should be stored in the refrigerator between 1 °C and 4 °C to keep them fresh.

 Yes.
 All Boursin packaging is recyclable, the cardboard box and the aluminum wrapper.

 All Canadian-made 150-gram size Boursin® cheeses are made in a nut-free facility.